-After desktop probing configuration is complete, the agent takes 10 minutes before it is ready to start probing.
+After the desktop probing configuration is complete, the agent takes 10 minutes before it is ready to start probing.
 Then, it runs configured probes starting the next hour.

 Step 3: Probe execution

-The agent executes desktop probing as per the probe configuration it fetches from Director periodically.
+The agent runs desktop probing as per the probe configuration it fetches from Director periodically.
 It launches selected desktops serially using StoreFront.
 The agent reports the results back to Director via the Monitor database.
 Failures are reported in five specific stages: